posabsolute/posabsolute.github.io/_posts/2023-05-06-micro-frontend.md

 At AppDirect, we chose a tailored approach that aligns with our organizational structure and product requirements.
 Our strategy focuses on:

 - **Container Architecture**: The [Container application](https://medium.com/nerd-for-tech/micro-front-ends-hands-on-project-63bd3327e162) manages shared logic across all micro front-ends.
-This architecture not only improves performance by handling routing efficiently (thus eliminating page refreshes) but also ensures better domain isolation.
+This architecture improves performance by handling routing efficiently (thus eliminating page refreshes) and ensures better domain isolation.
 Each Micro front-end contains domain-specific code, facilitating independent development and deployment.

 - **Version Tracking with APIs**: To manage the deployments of our micro-frontends, we employ an API-based approach for version tracking.
 This ensures that our container is always aware of the latest versions of each micro-frontend, aiding in seamless integration and updates.

-- **Internal Design System for Consistency**: To maintain design consistency across our micro-frontends, we promote an internal design system.
+- **Internal Design System for Consistency**: We promote an internal design system to maintain design consistency across our micro-frontends.
 This includes a UI components library essential for stylistic uniformity, speeding up development time, and enhancing collaboration between developers and designers.

 - **Handling Multi-React Versions**: Due to the distinct nature of our micro-frontends, we face scenarios where different React versions are used.
-We address this by ensuring that micro-frontends do not share scope with the container application and load the applications with `React.render()`, which means every micro front-ends exposes it's own React-Dom and are not part of the container React life cycle.
+We address this by ensuring that micro-frontends do not share scope with the container application and load the applications with `React.render()`, which means every micro front-ends exposes its own React-Dom and is not part of the container React life cycle.

 ## Deployment Strategies and Considerations